Buy Currency

 • 500 yen

-The yen is only used in Japan.
+The Japanese yen is only used in Japan.
 It’s a good idea to make sure you have at least some currency at all times, as some Japanese outlets won’t accept UK debit or credit cards.

 The easiest and least-stress option is to order your yen from us before you head to Japan.
-Ordering online will get you the our best available rate.
+Ordering online will get you our best available rate.

 If you need to convert yen once you’ve arrived, there are plenty of Travelex stores on hand.
 Just take a look at our store locator to find the nearest branch.